energywebfoundation/origin/docs/index.md

 ### [Traceability](./traceability.md)

-The Traceability SDK is used to enable issuers to mint EAC's upon request based on provided generation evidence.
+The Traceability SDK is used to enable certificate issuers (i.e. I-REC) to mint EAC's upon request based on provided generation evidence.

 In addition to minting new EAC’s, the Traceability SDK also ensures that the certificate lifecycle and its owners are in compliance with  regulation at all times.
 Each issuing standard (e.g. I-REC) has its own implementation of the traceability SDK to meet its regulatory needs.
 To ensure compliance with widely adopted standards EW Origin team is working directly with regulators and standardization bodies.